Category Archives: My Home Town

 View from Beechwood, A LIttle Time Capsule

 This painting may look like a recent Carnegie scene but it goes way back.
 I was just out of college and painted it long before I’d decided to devote part of my career to art, and I marvel that I created this when I did, in 1983.
-We’ve had a very rainy October and very […]
+It’s just the beginning of October and the […]

 Read More...